MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: Experiments

-\subsection{Results}
+\subsubsection{Results}

 The obtained results after performing the experiments are summarized in Tables \ref{tab:compas} and \ref{tab:comet}.
-As observed, the results obtained by the proposed MonoKAN outperform the state-of-the-art in four out of five datasets, while in the remaining experiment, our method ranks as the second-best option.
+As observed, the results obtained by the proposed MonoKAN outperform the state-of-the-art in four out of five datasets, while in the remaining experiment, our method equals the best option.

 When considering the number of parameters for each model, KAN remains competitive compared to most of the approaches proposed in the literature.
 However, in cases where the number of input variables is substantial, KAN exhibits a higher parameter count than some approaches.
 This increase in parameters for datasets with numerous inputs is due to KAN's architecture, which generates at least one spline in the first layer for each input.
 Consequently, the model complexity and the number of parameters grow proportionally with the number of input variables, impacting the overall efficiency and computational requirements of KANs for datasets with a large number of variables.